Ives AR, Bozzuto C (2021): A feasible and more efficient SARS-CoV-2 vaccine allocation to states and counties in the USA. Preprint on medRxiv.

 Bozzuto C, Hoeck PEA, Bagheri HC, Keller LF (2017): Modelling different reintroduction strategies for the critically endangered Floreana mockingbird.
 Animal Conservation 20(2): 144-154.

-Project-related technical reports are written exclusively for our clients and are not listed here.
+Project-related technical reports are usually written exclusively for our clients and are not listed here.
+Exceptions can be found in the section «Publications».

 Conferences & workshops